 Progression: Follow the below plan to advance your deadlifting capabilities:

 - Begin the first 4 weeks with 1-2 sets per workout, recover for 2-3 minutes when you work up to multiple sets.
 Focus on your form and make sure that you are doing them perfectly before piling on too much weight.

-- For the next four weeks, grow the reps and shrink the weight: rep range shrinks to 10-12 per set, weight increases such that 10-12 are difficult but doable, recover for 2-3 minutes between sets, and increase the sets to 3-5 per workout
+- For the next four weeks, shrink the reps and grow the weight: rep range shrinks to 10-12 per set, weight increases such that 10-12 are difficult but doable, recover for 2-3 minutes between sets, and increase the sets to 3-5 per workout

 - For the next four weeks, move onto heavy lifts in the 3-5 rep range, 2-3 sets per workout, 5 minutes of recovery between sets.